zdarius3/Task-Tracker-CLI/README.md

 delete 3
 #Output: Task deleted successfully.

-#Marking a task as in-progress
+#Marking a task as in-progress, assume there exist a task with ID 3
 mark-in-progress 3
 #Output: Task status updated successfully.

-#Marking a task as done
+#Marking a task as done, assume there exist a task with ID 3
 mark-done 3
 #Output: Task status updated successfully.

 #Listing all tasks
 list
-#Output: all registered tasks and their properties
+#Output: all registered tasks and their properties.

 #Listing tasks by status
 list todo
 list in-progress
 list done
-#Output: all registered tasks with the specified status, and their properties
+#Output: all registered tasks with the specified status, and their properties.

 ```